 Abstract The Edward C. Dapples Papers, filling three boxes, span the years 1938 to 1980 and cover his career as a geologist, consultant and university professor.
 The papers include biographical materials, correspondence, publications files, and research and subject files.
 Included in the subject files are drawings, booklets, a few letters, graphs, maps, diagrams, and bibliographies on various geological subjects from the period 1940-1976.

-Abstract The papers include biographical material, correspondence, publications, autographs and field course notes.
+Abstract The papers of Ulysses Sherman Grant (professor and chair of the Department of Geology at Northwestern University) include biographical material, correspondence, publications, autographs and field course notes.
 The biographical material includes a number of obituaries, clippings, and articles.
 The bulk of the correspondence is from Ulysses to Avis Winchell Grant before and after their marriage.
-Of special interest are Grant's long and detailed letters (1905) describing his investigations of glaciers and mineral resources in Alaska.
-Also of interest are letters concerning the Geological Survey in...
+Of special interest are Grant's long and detailed letters (1905) describing his investigations of...

 Collection — Box: Boxes 1-31